 - Conference of European Postal and Telecommunications Administrations (CEPT)

 - Regional Commonwealth in the field of Communications (RCC)

-In EMC, IARU is a Liaison partner of CISPR, the International Special Committee on Radio Interference, which defines global EMC standards affecting radio communications, and also a full member of ETSI, the European Telecommunications Standardisation Institute.
+In Electromagnetic compatibility (EMC), IARU is a Liaison partner of the International special committee on radio interference (CISPR), the International Special Committee on Radio Interference, which defines global EMC standards affecting radio communications, and also a full member of ETSI, the European Telecommunications Standardisation Institute.
 IARU contributes to, and is actively involved in, meetings of both organisations.